muratk5n/thirdwave/en/README.md

 ---

-H2 View: "Fortescue Future Industries (FFI) announced today (May 13), that it will evaluate the feasibility of converting a former coal mine into a green hydrogen production facility in Lewis County, Washington, US."
+H2 View: "Fortescue Future Industries (FFI) announced that it will evaluate the feasibility of converting a former coal mine into a green hydrogen production facility in Lewis County, Washington, US."

 ---